Bitcoin Control Layer for Family Offices & Institutions | The Bitcoin Adviser

 Collaborative Security

-Multi-signature vault design that eliminates single points of failure and enables policy-based approvals, documented roles, and recoverability.
+Custody layer: multi-signature vault design that removes single points of failure and enables policy-based approvals, documented roles, and recoverability.

 Learn more →